Great Channels of Virginia Hike: Virginia’s Best Kept Secret?

 Slot canyons do not only exist out West.
 The Great Channels of Virginia prove that.
 Navigating through the moss-covered sandstone labyrinth and around snaking massive tree vines was incredibly unique!
 Just remember to put in the right trailhead in Google maps, and enjoy one of the most interesting hikes Virginia has to offer.

-Have you hiked to the Great Channels?
+Questions about our hike to the Great Channels?

 Let me know in the comments below!